rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 A lower cross-entropy loss indicates better performance.

 ### Hinge Loss
+**Cybersecurity Use Case**: Classifying network traffic as normal or suspicious.
+The goal is to maximize the margin between the predicted class (ŷ<sub>i</sub>) and the actual class (y<sub>i</sub>), ensuring the correct classification of network activities.

 **When to Use**: Use Hinge Loss for training Support Vector Machines (SVMs).

-**Cybersecurity Use Case**: Classifying network traffic as normal or suspicious.

 **How It Works**: Hinge Loss measures the margin between the actual class (y<sub>i</sub>) and the predicted class (ŷ<sub>i</sub>).
 <p>Hinge Loss = (1/n) * Σ max(0, 1 - y<sub>i</sub> * ŷ<sub>i</sub>)</p>
 where y<sub>i</sub> is the actual label (-1 or 1) and ŷ<sub>i</sub> is the predicted value.

-**Key Factors**: Minimizing Hinge Loss requires maximizing the margin between classes while correctly classifying the data points.
+**Key Factors**: Minimizing Hinge Loss means maximizing the margin between classes while correctly classifying the data points.

 **Example Explanation**:
 If you have predictions 0.9, -0.7 for actual labels 1, -1 respectively, Hinge Loss is: